EDSA: Traffic management

 The lead agency that manages the flow of traffic along EDSA is the Metropolitan Manila Development Authority (MMDA), a government agency under the Office of the President of the Philippines and is advised by the Metro Manila Mayors League.
 One of the MMDA's traffic management schemes that is in effect on EDSA, among other major thoroughfares in the metropolis, is the Uniform Vehicular Volume Reduction Program.

 Many have observed that the cause of many traffic jams on EDSA is its change from being a highway to an avenue.
 This resulted the erection of erring establishment, buses and jeepneys.
 Subsequently, buses have been the target of other traffic management programs, like the MMDA's Organized Bus Route Program.
 The MMDA is strictly implementing also the Motorcycle and Bus laning in EDSA, making it the second highway in the Philippines ever to have such traffic rule to be enforced, after Commonwealth Avenue.
 The average speed of vehicles in EDSA is 15 kph.

 On January 18, 2016, strict implementation on bus lanes started on the Shaw–Guadalupe segment, where plastic barriers are placed and prohibited entry of private vehicles and taxis on the bus lanes except when turning to EDSA's side streets.
 Despite the plastic barrier, many private vehicles still enter the lanes.

 In June 2020, bus routes in the avenue were rationalized, creating the EDSA Carousel line carried by the new EDSA Busway.
 The EDSA Busway is separated from normal road traffic and now used only for buses and emergency vehicles.
-The new bus lane spans from Monumento to PITX and is divided by concreted barriers and steel fences.
-The old rightmost bus lanes was now opened for all vehicles, with the avenue now having total of 4-5 public-use lanes per direction instead of 3, excluding interchanges.
+The new bus route spans from Monumento to PITX, while the busway is divided mostly by concreted barriers and steel fences.
+The old rightmost bus lanes were now opened for all vehicles, with the avenue now having total of four to five public-use lanes per direction instead of three, excluding interchanges.